QuickStart Manual Testing

 Both successful criteria and failed outcomes need to be considered and this is achieved using various endpoints, and labelled them as valid and invalid.
 This clip follows a first segment about the Modelling out a high level Business Flow.

-Modelling or modelling systems or functions is the main function of Test Modeller.
+Modelling or modelling systems or functions is the main function of Modeller.
 Modelling or system modelling is the use of models to conceptualize and construct systems in business and IT development.
 A common type of systems modelling is function modelling, with specific techniques such as the Functional Flow Block Diagram and BPMN Diagrams.

 Subflows are used to quickly embed and re-use models within a master model.
 Subflows hide detailed or complex modelling and make the master Flow more readable.
 They enable scalability by building out the complexity from smaller, more step-focussed Models, rather than building giant, complex, inflexible Flows.